What is Construction Product Quality Planning?

 Consultation findings: focus on skills & cultural shift needed

-Feedback from participants, who included industry professionals, Government and the academic community, indicated strong support for the quality management approach proposed in CQP.
-There was also however, a clear consensus around the need for a culture shift and a greater focus on the skills and competencies needed to ensure successful implementation of CQP at scale.
+Feedback from participants, who included industry professionals, Government and the academic community, indicated strong support for the quality management approach proposed in CPQP.
+There was also however, a clear consensus around the need for a culture shift and a greater focus on the skills and competencies needed to ensure successful implementation of CPQP at scale.

-Building on the consultation feedback received and the Hub’s ongoing engagement with key stakeholders, the final versions of the CQP Guide, Construction Product Approval Process (CPAP) Handbook and a full set of comprehensive toolsets will be launched in early 2021.
+Building on the consultation feedback received and the Hub’s ongoing engagement with key stakeholders, the final versions of the CPQP Guide, Construction Product Approval Process (CPAP) Handbook and a full set of comprehensive toolsets are being reviewed.

-Click here to read the findings of our CQP consultation in full and to find out more about the next steps for this crucial project.
+Click here to read the findings of our CPQP consultation in full and to find out more about the next steps for this crucial project.